Parallel-NetCDF/E3SM-IO/utils/README.md

 ---
 ## datstat
-**datstat** reads one or more decomposition files in their original text format and report some statistics of the decompositions.
+**datstat** reads a decomposition file in its original text format and report statistics of the decomposition.

-* Command-line options of `pnetcdf_blob_replay`:
+* Command-line options of `datstat`:
   ```
     % ./datstat -h
     Usage: ./datstat [OPTION]...